tmadeira/consensus/README.md

 to current state (i.e., use `1.0` to make an experiment with no memory), `<threads>` is the number of threads the simulator should use, `<seed>` is the random seed.

-The most important part of the code is in src/task.cpp.

 See fig1.py for an example of how to use the simulator to produce some useful data.
 See fig1-plot.py for an example of how to plot data computed by fig1.py.